donno/warehouse51/peparser/README.md

 `$ npm install binary-parser`
 `$ node pe.js`

+For JavaScript/Browser (pe.html)

+`$ npm install browserify`
+`$ browserify pe-html -o pe-html-bundle.js`

+Open pe.html in a web browser, select an executable file and it will output some data.

 Working
 ---------------------
 It it possible to parse the first few parts of the file and parts of the .rsrc